Tinkerforge/doc/source/Tutorials/Tutorial.rst

 Phase 2: Write your own Program
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After these Tests lets take the previous created DC Brick test folder and download the Python bindings for the Rotary Poti Bricklet :ref:`here <downloads_firmwares_plugins>` and place them in the folder.
+To incorporate the Rotary Poti Bricklet in our small project we have to download the Python bindings for the Rotary Poti Bricklet from :ref:`here <downloads_firmwares_plugins>` and place them in the project folder.

-Download *tutorial_brick_bricklet_test.py* the following python script (`Download <TBD>`__):
+We change our small program to allow the controlling of the motor velocity with the rotary poti.
+It now look as follows (`Download <https://raw.github.com/Tinkerforge/doc/master/source/Tutorials/tutorial_brick_bricklet_test.py>`__), :

 .. literalinclude:: tutorial_brick_bricklet_test.py
  :language: python
  :linenos:
  :tab-width: 4

-Essentially the script is a mixture from different DC Brick and Rotary Poti Bricklet examples.

-**Lines 4-7** are the typical configuration and has to be adapted.
+**Lines 4-7** are the typical configurations, the UID has to be changed according to the Bricks/Bricklets you use.

-In **Lines 23-28** an IP Connection to the Brick Deamon is established the Brick/Bricklet devices are created and added to the IP Connection.
+In **Lines 23-28** an IP Connection to the Brick Deamon is established the Brick and Bricklet devices are created and added to the IP Connection.

-We configure the Rotary Poti Bricklet, such that it calls a method **cb_position** everytime the position of the potentiometer changes.
+We configure the Rotary Poti Bricklet, such that it calls the method **cb_position** every time the position of the potentiometer changes.
-**Line 31** configures this callback to be called with a period of 50ms if the position changes permanently.
-If the position is unchanged we will get no callbacks.
-Therefore it is a very efficient implementation.
+**Line 31** configures this callback to be called with a period of 50ms if the position changes.
+If the position is unchanged there won't be any callbacks.
+This is an efficient implementation, only the bare minimum of USB bandwidth is used.
 The callback method is registered in **Line 32**.
-**cb_position** is defined in **Line 16-19**.
+**cb_position** is defined in **Line 16-19**,
-It sets a new velocity based on the current position of the potentiometer.
+it sets a new velocity based on the current position of the potentiometer.

-In **Lines 35-36** we enable the motor and set a maximum acceleration such that the motor will follow our potentiometer movements immediately.
+In **Lines 35-36** we enable the motor and set a maximum acceleration, such that the motor will follow the potentiometer movements immediately.

-In **Lines 36-38** we wait for user input to prevent programm termination.
+In **Lines 36-38** we wait for user input to prevent program termination.
-After this we stop the motor and destroy the IP Connection.
+After this the motor is stopped and the IP Connection destroyed.

 Building Stacks
 ---------------

-To reduce the wiring or saving USB hubs you can stack Bricks.
+To reduce wiring and save space it is possible to stack Bricks.
-You need a :ref:`Master Brick <master_brick>` at the bottom with a PC connection to route the data between the PC and the Bricks of the Stack.
+You need a :ref:`Master Brick <master_brick>` at the bottom with a PC connection to route the data between the PC and the Bricks in the Stack.

-The stacking is transparent, that means there is no code change necessary between a version which uses Bricks seperately connected over USB to a PC or a version with an additional Master and stacked Bricks.
+The stacking is transparent, that means there is **no code change necessary** between a version which uses Bricks separately connected over USB to a PC or a version with an additional Master and stacked Bricks.

-Of course it is possible to use more than one Master Brick in a Stack.
+It is possible to use more than one Master Brick in a Stack.
-But only the Master Brick at the bottom of the Stack acts as master of the Stack.
-The other Master Bricks can only be used as interfaces to their connected Bricklets.
+But only the Master Brick at the bottom of the Stack acts as the master of the Stack.
+The other Master Bricks can however be used to connect more Bricklets.

-Additionally we want to show how to power a Stack.
-The master os a Stack powers each device of the Stack over its USB Connection (typical 500mA - 1A).
-In this case the Stack internal power signal is unpowered (see :ref:`Stack Power Connector description <connector_stack_power>`).
-That means that every driver Brick in the Stack needs to be powered by its own onboard power-connector.
+The master of a Stack powers each device of the Stack over its USB connection with a maximum of 500mA.
+Every driver Brick in the Stack needs to be powered by its own onboard power-connector.
+To again reduce wiring and save space it is possible to use a
+:ref:`Power-Supply Board <product_overview_powersupplies>`, which

-Another possibility is to use an extra :ref:`Power-Supply Board <product_overview_powersupplies>` which would be attached at the bottom of the Stack (below the master).
+is attached at the bottom of the Stack (below the master).
-These boards power the Stack internal power signal.
+These boards power the Stacks internal power signal.
-That means that each driver Brick which is not powered by its onboard power-connector is powered over this Power-Supply Board.
+That means, that each driver Brick which is not powered by its onboard power-connector is powered through the Stack by the Power-Supply Board.

-Additionally these boards create 5V to power the devices of the Stack.
+Additionally the Power-Supply Board creates a 5V signal to power the devices of the Stack.
+No power is drawn from the PC if a Power-Supply Board is used.
+This is especially useful if a small embedded device is utilized to control the Bricks and Bricklets, since it might not be able to deliver the needed power.

-The master of the Stack can measure the voltage and the current flow of the powersupply connected to the Power-Supply Board.
+The master of the Stack can measure the voltage and the current flow of the power supply connected to the Power-Supply Board.

 .. note::

-   Each driver Brick switches automatically to the Stack internal power signal when no external supply is attached over the onboard power-connector.
+   Each driver Brick switches automatically to the Stack internal power signal if no external supply is attached over the onboard power-connector.
 Keep this in mind!

-In the following we extend the previous part.
-We take the DC Brick and the Rotary Potentiometer and attach a Master Brick below the DC Brick.
+In the following we extend the previous part by attaching a Master Brick below the DC Brick with the connected rotary poti.

 .. note::

-   The white corner shows you how to plug the Bricks together.
+   The white corners show how to plug the Bricks together.

 Phase 1: Testing
 ^^^^^^^^^^^^^^^^